Nerve Block for Rib Fractures

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on comparing a nerve block to pain medication, so you might continue your current meds, but it's best to confirm with the trial coordinators.

-Is the serratus anterior plane block (SAPB) safe for humans?
+What prior data suggests that the serratus anterior plane block is safe for patients with rib fractures?

-How is the serratus anterior plane block (SAPB) treatment different from other treatments for rib fractures?
+What evidence suggests that the serratus anterior plane block is effective for rib fractures?

 Daniel Kreider, MD